Interference dynamics of matter-waves of SU($N$) fermions: Momentum distribution of SU( N ) fermions

 The same logic used for spinless fermions applies when one considers SU($N$) fermions.
 On increasing $N$, the restriction imposed on the system by the Pauli exclusion principle relaxes: $N$ particles can occupy a given level --see Fig.~\ref{fig:mom}.
 Accordingly, the Fermi sphere needs to be displaced less with increasing $N$.
 We find that for a system with $N_{p}$ SU($N$)-symmetric fermions, a hole in the momentum distribution opens up when we displace by $\lceil\frac{N_{p}}{2N}\rceil$.
 In other words, the angular momentum required for a hole to open up is $\ell_{H}=\lceil\frac{N_{p}}{2N}\rceil$ and $\phi_{H}$ is the flux at which one transitions to the energy parabola with this corresponding angular momentum.
 For $N_{p}<N$, all particles will reside in the $n=0$ level.
 Indeed, as $N\rightarrow\infty$, SU($N$) fermions behave as bosons with regards to the level occupation.

 Systems with an equal and commensurate value of $W = \frac{N_{p}}{N}$ display similar features.
 The persistent current's parity is one such feature whereby it is diamagnetic [paramagnetic] if $N_{p} = (2m+1)N$ [$N_{p} = (2m)N$] with $m$ being an integer~\cite{leggett1991,chetcuti2021persistent}.
-Likewise, we have the same momentum distribution for equal and commensurate $W$ --Fig.~\ref{fig:mom}.
-Clearly, this is not the case when $W$ is commensurate but not equal for different SU($N$).
+Likewise, we have that the momentum distribution scaled by $1/N$ is the same for equal and commensurate $W$ --Fig.~\ref{fig:mom}.
+Clearly, this is not the case when $W$ is commensurate but not equal for different SU($N$), such as systems of $N_{p}=6$ fermions with SU(2) and SU(3) symmetry for example.
 Owing to the different particle occupations, the momentum distribution and consequently the shifts in the sets of $\{n\}$ and angular momentum $\ell_{H}$ for a hole to appear is different.